GHS Capstone Experience

 - Capstone Experience - Seniors

-Students collect digital "Artifacts" to compile a portfolio that will be presented at their Defense of Graduation.
+Students collect digital "Artifacts" to compile a gallery that will be presented at their Griswold Graduate Showcase Presentation.
 These artifacts are examples of academic and extracurricular work that exemplify the four elements of the "Vision of the Graduate."

 To meet the "Engaged Citizen" portion of the Vision of the Graduate, students are required to complete a minimum of 40 hours of community service by April 1st of their graduating year (10 hours per year).
 In certain cases where students enroll in GHS late, their hours will be prorated.